 This retailer deployed beacons near a book fair!
 This means he was broadcasting notifications for the same books the consumer wants to buy but at a discounted price.
 That’s the power of location-based proximity marketing!

-3. Give people a reason to visit your store – Memorable in-store experience
+3. Give people a reason to visit your store – Memorable in-store retail experience

 Online shopping is obviously on the upward trajectory, but what sets mom-and-pop stores apart?